JobService/job-service-deploy/production-swarm/README.md

 * Edit `environment.sh` to ensure the Job Service and the Job Tracking Worker are pointing at the correct Postgres DB instance
   * export JOBSERVICE_DB_HOST=192.168.56.10
   * export JOBSERVICE_DB_PORT=5432
-  * export CAF_DATABASE_USERNAME=root
-  * export CAF_DATABASE_PASSWORD=postgres
   * Ensure the Job Service DB has been created in your Postgres instance.
 For more info see [here](https://github.com/JobService/job-service/tree/develop/job-service-postgres-container#external-job-service-database-install)
-* Edit `docker-stack.yml` as necessary to update the properties as required
+* Edit `docker-stack.yml` as necessary to update the properties as required.
+Equally additional environment variables can be added to the `environment.sh` and they will be substituted into the `docker-stack.yml` at deployment time.
   * Ensure the versions of Job Service and Job Tracking Worker are correctly set
+* Execute `source environment.sh`
 * Execute `docker stack deploy --compose-file=docker-stack.yml jobServiceStack`
 * The Job Service and Job Tracking Worker containers will start up

 To tear down the stack:
 * Execute `docker stack rm jobServiceStack`